N-McA/remarkable-arxiv/README.md

 # Crop+Send Arxiv Papers to your Remarkable with one click.

-This is a bookmarklet that calls a local python server that downloads, crops and sends the file.
+This is a one-click bookmarklet that calls a local python server that downloads, crops and sends the file.
+Cropping takes ~10 seconds or so.

 You need to have a couple of things locally, namely

 ```
 ghostscript (sudo apt-get install ghostscript)